Christine Jeffs: Rain

 Just under a decade after Stroke, Jeffs returned to film, and had her first feature-length debut as a director with Rain, adapted from a 1994 short novel by Kirsty Gunn of the same name.
 Premiering at the Cannes Directors Fortnight, Rain was highly praised by critics.
 The following year, Variety included Jeffs in their annual "10 Directors to Watch" lists.

 Sylvia

-In 2003, 2 years after her global success with Rain, Jeffs second feature-length film, Sylvia, was released.
-Starring Gwenyth Paltrow and Daniel Craig, this film followed the lives of the poets Sylvia Plath and Ted Hughes.
+In 2003, two years after her global success with Rain, Jeffs second feature-length film, Sylvia, was released.
+Starring Gwyneth Paltrow and Daniel Craig, this film followed the lives of the poets Sylvia Plath and Ted Hughes.
 Jeffs was requested to take over the project well into production after the previous director left, to which she is stated as saying "[the project] had its blessings and its curses, because it's such a different kettle of fish to become involved with a project at such a late stage – rather than one you sat with and dreamed with and worked on for years."
 Sylvia was praised by critics.